 Tools needed to sharpen an axe are a file, a honing stone, and a strop.
-A flat, mill bastard file should be used if your axe is extremely dull.
+A flat, mill bastard file should be used if your axe is extremely dull or chipped.
 After using the file (if needed) finish with a flat or puck style medium and then fine hone.
 Use a leather strop to complete sharpening your axe.

 When sharpening your axe be mindful of the bevel or angle at the bit end.
 An axe is not a straight consistent wedge.
 The angle of thickness is different as you move up the axe bit.
 Most axes have a 30-40 degree angle at the end of the bit and a 15-20 degree angle about ½” from the cutting edge.
 The bulge away from the end of the bit is what provides the axe its splitting power.

 Never sharpen your axe on a bench grinder as the heat generated by the wheel can cause the axe to lose its temper.